How To Choose the Right Vanilla

 To use vanilla bean, cut the ends off the bean pod and split it lengthwise to reveal thousands of tiny brown seeds bursting with vanilla flavor.
 Scrape out the seeds and add them to ice cream, custards, or light-colored buttercreams that show off the brown seeds.
 Keep in mind that high temperatures can degrade all the complex flavors of vanilla bean seeds, so save this special ingredient for uncooked or lightly simmered items.

 - Vanilla Bean Form - Small, dark brown seeds and pulp

 - Vanilla Bean Flavor - Highly concentrated, complex vanilla flavor

 - Best Uses for Vanilla Bean - Artisan-quality desserts, delicate items cooked with low heat, homemade vanilla extract

-- Vanilla Bean Substitutes - Use 1 tablespoon of vanilla extract or 1 tablespoon of vanilla bean paste in place of 1 vanilla bean
+- Vanilla Bean Substitutes - Use 1 Tbsp. of vanilla extract or 1 Tbsp. of vanilla bean paste in place of 1 vanilla bean

 2. Vanilla Bean Paste